-The Refuge coastal plain has enormous ecological, cultural, and spiritual significance.
-It is the biological heart of the refuge, and is the only place in the United States where the full range of sub-arctic and arctic ecosystems are protected.
-The coastal plain is home to the porcupine caribou, which relies on the area as a calving ground.
-The indigenous Gwitch’in tribe lives on the coastal plain and has used the porcupine caribou for food, clothing and crafts for thousands of years.
+The Coastal Plain has enormous ecological, cultural, and spiritual significance.
+It is the biological heart of the Refuge and is the only place in the United States where the full range of sub-arctic and arctic ecosystems are protected.
+The Coastal Plain is home to the porcupine caribou, which relies on the area as a calving ground.
+The indigenous Gwich'in tribe lives on the Coastal Plain and has used the porcupine caribou for food as well as cultural and spiritual needs for thousands of years.
 The Coastal Plain is of such significance to the Gwich'in that they call it “sacred place where life begins.”

 In Genesis we learn that when God placed the first human beings in the Garden of Eden, God gave humanity a dual role in relationship to the surrounding environment, (l'av'dah ul'shamrah), "to till it and tend it" (Genesis 2:15).
 This demands a balanced approach to development, a careful consideration of the competing needs both to employ the resources with which God has provided us and to protect those resources for generations to come.
 That is why, for more than a decade, the Union for Reform Judaism has supported wilderness designation for the Refuge, to ensure that this delicate region and its people are protected by federal law.